 Currently, the Commission has approved the following extra-budgetary costs, and by extension, their financing through the Working Capital Fund:

-- A portion of the costs related to Commission meetings. - A portion of the costs related to in-person and online intersessional meetings. - Expenses for simultaneous interpretation into Arabic. - Other unforeseen costs, such as an external contract for implementation of remote electronic monitoring (REM).
+- A portion of the costs related to intersessional meetings. - Expenses for simultaneous interpretation into Arabic.

 Any revenue that does not come from Contracting Party annual contributions is considered to be extrabudgetary revenue.